 What to do when someone dies

-When someone dies, it can be a very emotional and confusing time.
-If you are responsible for making the funeral arrangements, it can be difficult to know what you need to do.
-Besides letting family and friends know, there are practical arrangements you will need to take when someone dies such as registering the death and notifying certain organisations.
+If you are responsible for making the funeral arrangements after the death of a loved one, it can be difficult to know what you need to do.
+Besides letting family and friends know, there are practical arrangements you will need to take care of when someone dies such as registering the death and notifying certain organisations.

-Simplicity Cremations are here to walk you through the first steps after death, guiding and assisting on all you will need to do.
+Simplicity Cremations are here to walk you through the first steps after death.
 We’ve created this guide that explains what to do when someone dies.

-What to do if someone dies in hospital
+>What to do when someone dies at home

 Step 1: Get a Medical Certificate of Cause of Death (MCCD)